HomeTips & HacksTen Ways to Prepare Your House for Winter

 Busy preparing your home for winter?
 Don’t forget to prepare yourself and your family for emergencies.

-An emergency winter plan is a smart idea so that you know what to do if the heat goes out, who to call in a power outage, and where your emergency supplies are.
+Having an emergency winter plan is a smart idea, as it enables you to know what to do in the event of a power outage, who to contact, and where your emergency supplies are located.
 Discuss your evacuation routes, especially if you live in areas prone to severe storms.

 INTERESTING POSTS